Southwest Zone

 GALESVILLE RESERVOIR: Rainbow trout, bass

-GARRISON LAKE: Trout
+GARRISON LAKE: Trout, bass

 The lake is best fished from boats, but there is some bank access at a few spots along the lake.
 Anglers will want to keep an eye on the weather, because the lake can be very windy.
 Last updated 6/11/25.